hunterphillips/React-ticactoe/README.md

 Then follow these steps:

 1. Fork and clone the repo onto your machine
-2.  cd into the project folder and run npm install to download the required dependencies.
+2.  cd into the project folder and run npm install to download the required dependencies
 3. In your terminal, run `npm start`
+4. Open the following page in your web browser http://localhost:3000/